SuperOfficeDocs/superoffice-docs/docs/identity-management/superid/known-challenges.md

 > [!NOTE]
 > The admin can fix this by editing the **Username** field in the Admin client.

-Issues related to multiple associate records pointing to new/old username apply (see next scenario).
+Issues related to multiple associate records pointing to the new/old username apply (see next scenario).

 ## Users with multiple associate records in the same tenant